jpgoldberg/jpg-website/content/post/signal/index.md

 ### Where are you?

-Is the site each participant using secure from monitoring?
+- Is the site each participant using secure from monitoring?
-Are there windows enemies can look through?
+- Are there windows enemies can look through?
-Can adversaries listen to you type on your keyboard?
+- Can adversaries listen to you type on your keyboard?
-Is everything shielded from electro-magnetic monitoring?
+- Is everything shielded from electro-magnetic monitoring?
-Can enemies monitor through planted or compromised devices in that environment?
+- Can enemies monitor through planted or compromised devices in that environment?

 Signal itself has no ability to provide that kind of security.
-It's design and implementation might be flawless, but its security is only one component of an entire system.
+Even if its design and implementation were flawless, it cannot defend against attacks on the end points.
+Sometimes the cryptography is the strongest part of a defensive system, and attackers don't generally go after the strongest part of a defense.

 {{< figure
   src="./not-a-scif.jpg"